-CENTENNIAL, Colo. — James Holmes appeared just as dazed as he did in his first court hearing after the deadly Colorado movie theater massacre.
+CENTENNIAL, Colo. — James Holmes appeared just as dazed as he did in his first court appearance last week after the deadly Colorado movie theater shootings.

-Some court spectators Monday wore Batman T-shirts.
+Some of the people in the court wore Batman T-shirts.
 Several people clasped their hands and bowed their heads as if in prayer before the hearing.
 At least one victim attended, and she was in a wheelchair and had bandages on her leg and arm.
+One unidentified man glared at Holmes throughout the hearing.

 For the murder charges, one count included murder with deliberation, the other murder with extreme indifference.
 Both counts carry a maximum death penalty upon conviction; the minimum is life without parole.